AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 To monitor the data access pattern for the Blob storage service, you will need to enable the hourly transaction metrics at an API level.
 With this enabled, per API transactions are aggregated every hour, and recorded as a table entry that is written to the *$MetricsHourPrimaryTransactionsBlob* table within the same storage account.
 The *$MetricsHourSecondaryTransactionsBlob* table records the transactions to the secondary endpoint in case of RA-GRS storage accounts.

+> [!NOTE]
-> [AZURE.NOTE] In case you have a general-purpose storage account in which you have stored page blobs and virtual machine disks alongside block and append blob data, this estimation process is not applicable.
+> In case you have a general-purpose storage account in which you have stored page blobs and virtual machine disks alongside block and append blob data, this estimation process is not applicable.
 This is because you will have no way of distinguishing capacity and transaction metrics based on the type of blob for only block and append blobs which can be migrated to a Blob storage account.

 To get a good approximation of your data consumption and access pattern, we recommend you choose a retention period for the metrics that is representative of your regular usage, and extrapolate.
 One option is to retain the metrics data for 7 days and collect the data every week, for analysis at the end of the month.
 Another option is to retain the metrics data for the last 30 days and collect and analyze the data at the end of the 30 day period.

-For details on enabling, collecting and viewing metrics data, please see, [Enabling Azure Storage metrics and viewing metrics data](/documentation/articles/storage-enable-and-view-metrics/).
+For details on enabling, collecting and viewing metrics data, please see, [Enabling Azure Storage metrics and viewing metrics data](./storage-enable-and-view-metrics.md).

+> [!NOTE]
-> [AZURE.NOTE] Storing, accessing and downloading analytics data is also charged just like regular user data.
+> Storing, accessing and downloading analytics data is also charged just like regular user data.

 #### Utilizing usage metrics to estimate costs
 ##### Storage costs